Senate of Puerto Rico: President pro tempore

 The president pro tempore is the second highest-ranking officer of the Senate and substitutes the president of the House in his absence.
 Its counterpart in the House is the speaker pro tempore.

 The current president pro tempore is Marially González Huertas, senator for District V Ponce from the Popular Democratic Party.

 Party leaders

 Each party elects floor leaders denominated "majority leader" or "minority leader", accordingly, as well as a "majority whip" or a "minority whip".
 Floor leaders act as the party chief spokespeople.
-The current leaders are Majority Leader Javier Aponte Dalmau, Majority Whip Gretchen Hau; Minority Leader Thomas Rivera Schatz, Minority Whip Carmelo Ríos Santiago; Minority Leader María de Lourdes Santiago; Minority Leader Ana Irma Rivera Lassén; Minority Leader Joan Rodríguez Vevé; and Minority Leader Vargas Vidot (independent candidate).
+The current leaders are Majority Leader Gregorio Matías Rosario, Majority Whip Juan Oscar Morales; Minority Leader Luis Javier Hernández Ortiz, Minority Whip Marially González Huertas; Minority Leader María de Lourdes Santiago; Minority Whip Adrian González Costa; Minority Leader Joan Rodríguez Vevé; and Minority Leader Eliezer Molina Pérez (write-in candidate).

 Non-member officers

 The Senate is served by two elected officials who are not members.

 The Senate's chief legislative officer is the secretary of the Senate, who maintains public records, disburses salaries, monitors the acquisition of stationery and supplies, and oversees clerks.

 The other official is the sergeant-at-arms who, as the Senate's chief law enforcement officer, maintains order and security on the Senate floor and other premises.

 These officers are elected by the Senate, usually during its inaugural session, immediately after the election of the body's president.
 The current secretary is Yamil Rivera Vélez while the current sergeant-at-arms is Javier Torres.